 Media and the two main political groups will stay strongly interconnected in a very polarised and politicised context in which independent voices are hard to hear.
 All this, together with the rise of alternative channels that try to escape from this division, could help the already strong presence of fake news, disinformation strategies and echo chambers.
 And again, this would keep trust in the media going down, making it very difficult to leave this spiral.
 These problematics affect the population of Venezuela more or less equally; in general, rural, old and less wealthy people have it harder to get plural and reliable information and communication services, but the distribution of poverty and lack of goods does not show big differences, reaching almost everybody.

 As long as the political and economic crisis and the lack of freedom for journalists persist, the media scenario will hardly improve.
 The same applies for technological innovation and for the development of mobile and digital infrastructure and of services and education in the field of communication.

-The changes in the political arena, with Maduro's government in his weakest position, and even the risk of a civil war, can affect all the previously analysed scenario; however, not many big changes are expected soon in the media landscape of Venezuela.
+The changes in the political arena, with Maduro's government in his weakest position and strongly confronted with neighbor countries such as Colombia or the USA, the constant risk of a civil war and the still unknown consequences of the coronavirus situation, can affect all the previously analysed scenario; however, not many big changes are expected soon in the deteriorated media landscape of Venezuela.